Virginia House speaker calls for July marijuana legalization

 “I personally don’t think we should be arresting or penalizing somebody for something we’re getting ready to legalize,” Northam said.

+“Governor Northam continues to have productive conversations with legislators and stakeholders on amendments to the marijuana legalization bill,” Yarmosky said in a statement.

+“The Governor is grateful to the General Assembly for their hard work on this important issue, and he looks forward to continuing to improve this legislation.
+His top priority is making sure we legalize marijuana in an equitable way,” Yarmosky said in a statement.

-The Senate had sought to legalize simple possession on July 1 to immediately end punishments for people with small amounts of marijuana, but House Democrats had argued that legalization without a legal market for marijuana could promote the growth of the black market.
+The Senate had sought to legalize simple possession on July 1 to immediately end punishments for people with small amounts of marijuana, but some House Democrats had argued that legalization without a legal market for marijuana could promote the growth of the black market.

 The nearly three-year delay in legalizing simple possession in the bill drew sharp criticism from the American Civil Liberties Union of Virginia, Marijuana Justice and other racial justice advocacy groups.